akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She did not find it.

-She turned left instead of right, ended up in a courtyard full of stacked barrels, then a kitchen where a cook shouted at her in French she could barely follow.
-By the time she stumbled into a small, walled garden, she was near tears with frustration and need.
+She turned left instead of right, ended up in a courtyard full of stacked barrels, then a kitchen where a cook shouted at her in French that she could barely comprehend.
+By the time she stumbled into a small, walled garden, she was near tears with frustration and urgent need.

-A voice cut through the winter air.
-"What are you doing here?"
+An icy voice cut through the air.
+"Whatever are you doing here, child?"

-Beatrice turned.
-Two young women stood in the garden doorway.
-The elder was dark-haired, with a stillness that made Beatrice think of a hawk on a perch.
+Startled, Beatrice turned rapidly towards the voice.
+In the garden doorway, two young women stood observing her.
+The elder was dark-haired, and reminded Beatrice of a hawk on a perch.
 The younger was fairer, with a high, breathless laugh that seemed to belong to someone else.

-"Are you lost?" the elder asked.
+"Are you *lost* or merely witless?" the elder enquired.

+"Avice, she certainly looks lost," agreed the younger.
 Her tone was not kind.
+"Perhaps she is both lost *and* witless."

 Beatrice swallowed her pride.
 "I was looking for the—" She stopped, face burning.
 "The place where one... attends to oneself."

-The younger's eyes widened.
-She exchanged a look with the elder that Beatrice couldn't read.
+The elder's eyes widened.
+She exchanged a look with the younger that Beatrice couldn't read.

-"The garderobe," the elder said flatly.
-"You're looking for the garderobe."
+"Eustacia, I believe she's saying she wants the garderobe," the elder said in an odd voice to the younger, then to Beatrice.
+"You're looking for the garderobe?"

 "Yes," Beatrice breathed.
 "Can you tell me—"

 "Of course."
-The elder's smile was sharp.
+Avice's smile was sharp.
 "Go back through the courtyard, past the kitchens.
 There's a door on your left.
-It's the third one.
-You can't miss it."
+Don's miss it: it's the third one."

 Beatrice turned, ready to run.

 "Oh, and child."
-The voice stopped her.
-"The servants' garderobe is at the far end of the same corridor.
+Avice's icy voice stopped her.
+"Don't get confused.
+The servants' garderobe is at the far end of the same corridor.
 You'll want that one.
 The other is for nobility."

 Beatrice nodded, grateful, and hurried away.

 She found the door.
-It was locked.
+Locked.
+It was firmly locked.
+She knocked politely, then urgently, but no one answered.

-She tried again, further down the corridor.
+Perhaps she had misunderstood.
+She tried further down the corridor.
 Another door, another lock.
 By the time she reached the end of the passage, her face was wet with shame and frustration.
 The servants' garderobe, when she finally found it, was a small, dark space that smelled of lime and vinegar.
 It was not the palace she had imagined.
 It was a relief.

 ---